 “I’m not going anywhere, Starlight,” Alessia promised.

-The motion just jerky enough that Dionys raised an eyebrow at him.
+The motion was just jerky enough that Dionys raised an eyebrow.

-“She’ll sleep deep now,” Odrian muttered—firmly ignoring how hoarse his own voice sounded.
+“She’ll sleep deep now,” Odrian muttered, ignoring the hoarseness of his own voice.
 “The poppy does that.
 Rest.
 We’ll take the watch.”

 He tossed Alessia a spare cloak–coarse but clean–and jerked his chin toward the spare bedroll.
 No more fanfare.
 No more sentiment.